-In 2017, NBDC clients created or saved 1,858 jobs, invested \$46.4 million in their operations and increased their sales including government contracts by \$221.7 million.
+Wavne State In 2017, NBDC clients created or saved 1,858 jobs, invested \$46.4 million in their operations and increased their sales including government contracts by \$221.7 million.
 The total economic impact to Nebraska of this collaborative effort was \$496.5 million.
 We thank Dr. Chris Decker, chair of the UNO College of Business, Department of Economics for his IMPLAN economic model of the data.
+Small businesses are the backbone of dynamic communities.
+Nebraskans invest time and treasure for our citizens-supporting not only families, local to build businesses that provide meaningful jobs communities and the state, but also our nation.

-NBDC takes pride in being a valued resource in the Nebraska economic development ecosystem.
+he Nebraska Business Development Center viding vital services to Nebraskans who are (NBDC) has had another successful year pro- NBDC takes pride in being a valued resource in the Nebraska economic development ecosystem.
 Together with local Chambers of Commerce, local and state economic developers, organizations of the University of Nebraska and other higher education providers, we help employer-based entrepreneurs and established companies succeed.
 Our partners value and endorse NBDC's highly qualified professionals, confidential services and statewide delivery.
 Our services include business plan preparation, financial projections, market research, loan packaging (including SBA guaranteed loans), helping business qualify for and submit proposals for government contracts, export assistance, commercializing innovative products, exit and transition planning (including business valuation), and sustainability.

-The services of NBDC are not possible without the support and funding from the University of Nebraska at Omaha, the U.S. Small Business Administration, the Defense Logistics Agency, the Environmental Protection Agency, and First National Bank of Omaha.
-Through the University of Nebraska, we leverage federal grant funds (2-to-1) to provide our services.
+The services of NBDC are not possible without the support and funding from the University of Nebraska at Omaha, the U.S. Small Business Administration. the Defense Logistics Agency, the Environmental Protection Agency, and First National Bank of Omaha.
+Through the University of Nebraska, we leverage one dollar of state support to receive two dollars of federal funds resulting in a total of three dollars to provide our services.
 NBDC is a department of the College of Business Administration at the University of Nebraska at Omaha with offices in Omaha, Lincoln, Wayne, Norfolk, Grand Island, Kearney, North Platte, McCook, Scottsbluff and Chadron.
 Our partners, the University of Nebraska at Lincoln, the University of Nebraska at Kearney, Wayne State College and Chadron State College, leverage their funding to support our efforts.
 The businesses highlighted in this report demonstrate the entrepreneurial spirit of Nebraska.
 We are proud to recognize their successes and continuing our committment to "help good businesses become better."

-Catherine Lang, JD State Director Assistant Dean
+Catherine Lang, JD NBDC State Director College of Business Administration University of Nebraska at Omaha